Dua for Safa and Marwa — Arabic, Transliteration & Translation

-In this blog, we share the authentic Dua for Safa and Marwa with its Arabic text, transliteration, and translation, along with simple guidance on when and how to recite it during Sa’i.
+Below, you will find the authentic Dua for Safa and Marwa in Arabic, transliteration, and translation, along with clear guidance on when and how to recite it during Sa’i.

 Authentic Dua for Safa and Marwa (Arabic, Transliteration, Translation)